Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 ## Generic functions

-In the S3 system we create generic functions just as normal functions that call `UseMethod`.
-In S4 we have to explicitly create generic functions using the `setGeneric` function.
+In the S3 system, we create generic functions just as normal functions that call `UseMethod`.
+In S4 we have to define generic functions explicitly using the `setGeneric` function.
 The first argument of `setGeneric` is the name of the generic function.
 If you have an existing function that you want to make generic, calling `setGeneric` with its name will create a generic function with the existing function as the default implementation.
-Typically, though, we use `setGeneric` to create a brand new generic function and in that case we need to provide a definition of the function as well.
+Typically, though, we use `setGeneric` to create a brand new generic function, and in that case, we need to provide a definition of the function as well.
 This we do through the parameter `def`.
 This function plays the role the function definition in S3 has: it should simply call the function `standardGeneric`, which is S4's analogue to `UseMethod`.

 We can define the interface of the stack abstract data structure like this: